lukamiletic95/papers/Push pull push HEAP PSS.md

 </div>
 <br/><br/>

 Note that a *FN* now has information about a set of capabilities.
 It uses this set to update the value of average bandwidth (*update(_b_, capabilities)*).
-Policy for updating the average bandwidth is implement
+Policy for updating the average bandwidth is implementation-dependent.
+Also, the data stored in *Capability* is implementation-dependent.
+It could be any data of interest to the network.

 #### 3. PSS